xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - Designed for CrowdStrike, but can run locally.
 - Please be sure to replace the username placeholder with the target username you want to investigate.
 Example below:

+### TODO
+- Curently working on Chrome Extension enumeration for the WinInspect script.

 ```
 Windows
 $username = "<USERNAME>" => $username = "admin"